fastify/fastify-postgres/README.md

 })
 ```

-As you can see there is no need to close the client, since is done internally.
+As you can see there is no need to close the client, since it is done internally.
 Promises and async await are supported as well.

 ### Name option
 If you need to have multiple databases set up, then you can name each one of them by passing `name: 'foo'`.
 It will then be accessible as `fastify.pg.foo`.